dellsystem/dellsystem.github.io/tech.md

 ### First-person accounts

+* Aakash Japi for Hacker Noon: [Getting Laid Off In Tech](https://hackernoon.com/getting-laid-off-in-tech-4e3efed8649b).
+A thoughtful first-person description of recent layoffs at Snap, connected to deeper insights about the role of the work ethic and the "meritocracy" fantasy in tech.
 * Aaron Timms for The Baffler: [The Artificial Intelligentsia](https://thebaffler.com/salvos/the-artificial-intelligentsia-timms).
 An incredibly powerful account of working at an overhyped "artificial intelligence" startup in NY.
 * Anna Wiener for n+1: [Uncanny Valley](https://nplusonemag.com/issue-25/on-the-fringe/uncanny-valley/).
 A beautiful and mostly fictional (but still quite accurate) account of what it's like to work at a startup in Silicon Valley.
 * Dan Hon on Medium: [No one’s coming.
 It’s up to us.](https://medium.com/@hondanhon/no-ones-coming-it-s-up-to-us-de8d9442d0d).